google/fhir-data-pipes/doc/docs/concepts/views.md

 ## Parquet-on-FHIR schema
 The _FHIR Data Pipes ETL Pipelines_ convert raw FHIR resources to a _Parquet-on-FHIR_ schema representation.
-This takes place for each resource type and follows the [FHIR Data Pipes Schema Mapping Rules](https://github.com/google/fhir-data-pipes/blob/master/doc/schema.md){:.external}.
+This takes place for each resource type and follows the [Schema Mapping Rules](https://github.com/google/fhir-data-pipes/blob/master/doc/schema.md).

 The generated columnar Parquet files provide the 'base data warehouse' that can be queried using any Parquet-aware tools (e.g a SQL based query engine) or